MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationClassAssignment.md

 ### -Instructions
 educationItemBody
-To construct, see NOTES section for INSTRUCTIONS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for INSTRUCTIONS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphEducationItemBody